-$$k \propto \chi \frac{a^2}{12}.$$ (11)
+$$k \propto \phi \frac{a^2}{12}.\tag{11}$$

-The approximation of χ in terms of quantified fracture roughness, i.e. $\chi(R,S)$, is the main subject of this study.
+The approximation of $\phi$ in terms of quantified fracture roughness, i.e. $\phi(R,S)$ , is the main subject of this study.

-130 2.2 Numerical permeability estimation
+2.2 Numerical permeability estimation

 To simulate the laminar flow of an incompressible, isothermal, and isoviscous fluid, we use a 3D binary voxel model input.
 We solve the linearized momentum balance (eq.
 1) and continuity (eq.
-2) equation in 3D, using velocity and pressure as primary variables.
+2) equation in 3D, using velocity and pressure as primary 130 variables.
 The coupled system is implemented in the open-source software package LaMEM (Kaus et al., 2016).
 LaMEM is a 3D staggered grid finite-difference code, which is based upon PETSc (Balay et al., 2018).
 The software is massively parallel and thus optimized for the use of high-performance computing (HPC) clusters to enable the computation of high-resolution models in a reasonable amount of time.
 Here, the matrix is considered impermeable and constrained to no-flow conditions by forcing all three velocity components to be zero at the matrix-void-boundary.
-Besides, the staggered grid discretization scheme is rescaled at the fluid-matrix interface to provide higher accuracy (Eichheimer et al., 2019).
-Different pressures are applied on two opposing boundaries ($\Delta P = 0.01$ Pa for all models), while the remaining boundaries are set to no-slip.
-This fixes the principal direction of fluid movement (here it is in y-direction, e.g. Fig. 3).
-After ensuring that the numerically converged solution is obtained (see appendix A in Eichheimer et al., 2019), the velocity component parallel to the principal flow direction is integrated over the volume to compute the volume average velocity \bar{v} according to:
+Besides, the staggered grid discretization 135 scheme is rescaled at the fluid-matrix interface to provide higher accuracy (Eichheimer et al., 2019).
+Two constant pressures $(\Delta P = 0.01 \text{ Pa})$ for all models to provide the same pressure gradient) are applied on two opposing boundaries, fixing the direction of fluid movement with the two remaining boundaries set to no-slip.
+After ensuring that the numerically converged solution is obtained (see appendix A in Eichheimer et al., 2019), the volume integral of the velocity component oriented parallel to the flow direction $\bar{v}$ is computed as: 140 with the domain volume V. To finally obtain the intrinsic permeability $k_i$ , $\bar{v}$ is substituted into Darcy's law for flow through porous media, similar to the approach of Osorno et al. (2015):